Best shaving techniques to avoid skin trauma, irritation, and shaving burn

 Use an aftershave product:

 An alternative after you have rinsed your face with cold water to soothe the skin and close the pores is to apply an alcohol-free aftershave, some prefer an alcohol based aftershave product with their distinct favorite scent.
 This alcohol will provide immediate feedback on the quality of your shave, take note where it stings and consider doing something different in those areas.
 Regardless its important to moisturizer, hydrate and calm the skin.
+We offer a custom made after shave splash that is both invigorating and refreshing.

 Consider your skincare routine:

 Ensure you're using gentle skincare products that are suitable for your skin type.
-Avoid harsh chemicals, alcohol-based products, or abrasive exfoliators that can further irritate your skin.
+Avoid harsh chemicals, or abrasive exfoliators that can further irritate your skin.
 Develop a skincare routine that keeps your skin clean, hydrated, and healthy.

 Maintain your shaving tools: